pnxtech/umf/umf.md

 <a name="Sending-binary-data"></a>
 #### 2.2.11.2 Sending binary data

-Binary or encrypted / encoded messages may be sent via the UFM by using a JSON compatible data convertor such as Base64 http://en.wikipedia.org/wiki/Base64
+Binary or encrypted / encoded messages may be sent via the UFM by using a JSON compatible data converter such as Base64 http://en.wikipedia.org/wiki/Base64

-When using a converter the base format should be indicated in a user level field such as “contentType” whose value should be a standard Internet Media Type (formally known as a MIME type) http://en.wikipedia.org/wiki/Internet_media_type
+When using a converter, the base format should be indicated in a user level field such as “contentType” whose value should be a standard Internet Media Type (formally known as a MIME type) http://en.wikipedia.org/wiki/Internet_media_type

 ```javascript
 {